DazEdword/synology-toolset/README.md

 ### Dependencies
 There are two types of dependencies:

 * Python Packages: Handled automatically thanks to `pip3`.
-They are included in requirements file, `requirements.txt` for the tools themselves, and `requirements-dev` for all peripheric development tools.
+They are included in requirements file, `requirements.txt` for the tools themselves, and `requirements-dev.txt` for all peripheric development tools.
 * Other Dependencies: In order to prevent the developers' system from cluttering, all external dependencies that are not installable with package managers are supposed to sit in the `dependencies` folder.
 Scripts are provided to install these automatically.

 ### Development environment setup